gbgabiola/notes/quotes.md

 > "Life is a journey, not a destination." - Ralph Waldo Emerson, Philosopher

-> "Always focus on how far you've come, not how far you have to go." - Anonymous

 > "Be a magnet for joy, love and abundance."